- About Us

 Frances Tain completed her Master’s thesis, entitled “Impacts of Aquaculture Extension on Small-Scale Oreochromis niloticus Production in Northeastern Thailand,” at the University of Michigan.
 Her thesis was the product of research Tain undertook while living in Thailand from June to September 1998.
 Originally from Los Angeles, California, Tain received her Bachelor’s degree in Aquatic Biology from the University of California, Santa Barbara.
 She discovered the PD/A CRSP while at the University of Michigan through her advisor, Jim Diana.

 Dr. Vu Cam Luong became a lecturer at the Fisheries Department of the University of Agriculture and Forestry in Ho Chi Minh City of Vietnam in 1997 after he received his Bachelor degree from the same university that April.
-He joined the Asian Institute of Technology as a Master student in 1999 with a DANIDA Master Research Abroad Fellowship, and received his M.Sc. degree in 2000 with the support of AquaFish.
+He joined the Asian Institute of Technology as a Master student in 1999 with a DANIDA Master Research Abroad Fellowship, and received his M.Sc. degree in 2000 with the support of the AquaFish Innovation Lab.
 He conducted the research entitled “Trophic model and technical-economic aspects of cove aquaculture in Tri An Reservoir of Vietnam” under the supervision of CRSP PI Professor C. Kwei Lin.